 While some Jews, like Jerry Seinfeld (Seinfeld, 1989–98), are still widely known in popular culture, their Jewishness is almost, if not completely, hidden from the viewer.
 When Jewish television characters show their Jewishness, they are often depicted stereotypically.

 Although seemingly harmless on the surface, the character of Howard Wolowitz is troublesome due to the messages he conveys to the viewer.
-Primarily, researchers have found that stereotypes on television may influence people’s biases and perceptions (Ruggieri and Leebron2010), and this false representation of a Jewish man can affect both Jews and non-Jews alike.
-While many psychologists would agree that, “Jewish identity is a complex, multifaceted construct that is affected by numerous influences and is content-specific” (Schlosser, et al. 54), negative stereotypes on television programs can affect how groups of people are perceived (Mastro, et al.; Punyanunt-Carter).
+Primarily, researchers have found that stereotypes on television influence people’s biases and perceptions (Ruggieri and Leebron), and this false representation of a Jewish man can affect both Jews and non-Jews alike.
+While many psychologists would agree that “Jewish identity is a complex, multifaceted construct that is affected by numerous influences and is content-specific” (Schlosser, et al. 54), negative stereotypes on television programs can affect how groups of people are perceived (Mastro, et al.; Punyanunt-Carter).
 This can then, in turn, affect the self-esteem of those being stereotyped (Martins and Harrison).

 According to Judith Gerson, “biologically based definitions of Jewishness have no meaning without understanding the social and cultural forces that generate and sustain them” (13).
-Therefore, this article explore the depiction of Jewish male masculinity , in society and on television, in the United States.
-The inexorable link between the emasculated Jewish male and his mother will also be explored in relation to the Jewish male stereotype on prime-time television programming.
-In addition, the character of Howard Wolowitz will be discussed through a critical lens while addressing negative Jewish male representation and its potential concerns in a larger global context.
+Therefore, this article explores the depiction of Jewish male masculinity in society and on television in the United States.
+The inexorable link between the emasculated Jewish male and his mother is also explored in relation to the Jewish male stereotype on prime-time television programming.
+In addition, the character of Howard Wolowitz is discussed through a critical lens while addressing negative Jewish male representation and its potential concerns in a larger global context.

 A Brief Depiction of the Jewish Male (and His Mother, of Course)

-For centuries, Jews around the world have been persecuted and discriminated against due to religious and socioeconomic reasons (Freedman; Gilman, “We”).
-In the eyes of many, Jews were seen as being dirty, deceitful, swarthy, ugly (i.e., having beady eyes and large noses), and even diseased (Benton; Gilman, “Jewish Noses”; Segal; Weinbaum).
-For Jewish men, believed to hold core values of social justice and peace (Schlosser), their masculinity had also been called into question.
-This resulted in being relegated to a “stereotype in fin-de-siecle European culture of Jewish men as feminized in both body and character” (Hyman 156).
-In the United States, Jewish masculinity continued to be influenced by European beliefs.
-As such, Jewish males continued to be seen as being weak, passive (i.e., unwilling to fight back), and effeminate, both physically and mentally (Grinberg; Norwood; Ravits).
-If that were not enough, Jewish men were also believed to be greedy, power-hungry (Berinsky and Mendelberg), and horrible at playing sports (Byers and Krieger).
+For centuries, Jews around the world have been persecuted and discriminated against for religious and socioeconomic reasons (Freedman; Gilman, “We”).
+In the eyes of many, Jews are seen as being dirty, deceitful, swarthy, ugly (i.e., having beady eyes and large noses), and even diseased (Benton; Gilman, “Jewish Noses”; Segal; Weinbaum).
+For Jewish men, believed to hold core values of social justice and peace (Schlosser), masculinity is also called into question.
+This results in Jewish men being relegated to a “stereotype in fin-de-siecle European culture of Jewish men as feminized in both body and character” (Hyman 156).
+In the United States, Jewish masculinity continues to be influenced by European beliefs.
+As such, Jewish males continue to be seen as weak, passive (i.e., unwilling to fight back), and effeminate, both physically and mentally (Grinberg; Norwood; Ravits).
+If that were not enough, Jewish men are also believed to be greedy, power-hungry (Berinsky and Mendelberg), and horrible at playing sports (Byers and Krieger).

-In the late 1800s and early 1900s in the United States, this negative perception began to change, at least in small doses.
-Due to the struggle for self-preservation, some inner-city Jewish males took up the art of fighting (boxing, in particular) due to the ever-present fear of beatings from Gentiles and anti-Semites in neighboring communities (Norwood).
+In the turn of the twentieth century United States, this negative perception began to change, at least in small doses.
+Due to the struggle for self-preservation, some inner-city Jewish males took up the art of fighting (boxing, in particular) because of the ever-present fear of beatings from Gentiles and anti-Semites in neighboring communities (Norwood).
 Many Jewish males “began to forge a new muscular identity” that helped to dispel some of the negative stereotypes of “Jewish males’ physical incapacity, cowardice, and effeminacy that dated almost from the beginning of the Second Diaspora” (Norwood 168).
-Many Jewish fighters were quite popular in the sport in the early twentieth century (e.g., Max Baer) and many others learned to protect themselves and their loved ones due to their newfound combative prowess; unfortunately, the notion of the hyper-masculine Jew was not widely accepted on a large scale.
+Many Jewish fighters were quite popular in the sport in the early twentieth century (e.g., Max Baer), and many others learned to protect themselves and their loved ones due to their newfound combative prowess; unfortunately, the notion of the hyper-masculine Jew was not widely accepted.